For more information contact Dr. Missy Brakefield, Director of Federal Programs, at 981-1060.

 Mexico, Philippines, Uruguay, France, Cambodia, Vietnam, India, Russia, Korea, Republic of Haiti, Africa, Canada, Myanmar, Costa Rica, Honduras, Cambodia, Dominican Republic, Ukraine, Peru, Micronesia, Poland, United Arab Emirates, Saudi Arabia, Spain, Ecuador, Nicaragua, China, State of Kuwait (Arab Emirates), El Salvador, Venezuela, Bolivia, Brazil, Colombia.

-We have seventeen certified English to Speakers of Other Languages teachers serving our schools.
+We have nineteen certified English to Speakers of Other Languages teachers serving our schools.
 In addition, a full-time ESOL Coach is available to serve our schools and staff.

-Rock Hill Schools received $18,168.00 in Title VII funding through the Office of Indian Education for the 2016-2017 school year.
+Rock Hill Schools received $15,200.00 in Title VI funding through the Office of Indian Education for the 2017-2018 school year.
 Funds are used to provide tutoring services to Indian students.
-There are currently over two hundred and fifty students identified as Indian in the district.
+There are currently over two hundred students identified as American Indian or Alaskan Native in the district.